 #4 Keep Your Opinions To Yourself

-Unless you’ve specifically been asked for feedback, don’t offer unsolicited advice to your sparring partners.
-Doing so only makes you come across as an insufferable know-it-all, and unless you’re extremely experienced yourself, it’s best to leave the teaching to the expert – your coach.
+Unless you are Yodsanklai “IWE” Fairtex explaining how to do his trademark body kicks, do not offer unsolicited advice to your sparring partners.
+Doing so only makes you come across as an insufferable know-it-all.
+Unless you are extremely experienced yourself, it is best to leave the teaching to the expert – your coach.

 #5 Be Focused And Always Give It Your Best Shot